-The proposed addition to existing garage will have a simple design with a simple roofline and will be oriented with a south aspect.
-Buffer material around the structure will be of stone/gravel.
+The proposed remodel will have a moderately complex design with a moderately complex roofline and will be oriented with a south aspect.
+Buffer material around the structure will consist of river gravel.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.